elusivecodes/FrostDateTime/README.md

 **Day Name**

-Get the name of the day of the week in current timeZone.
+Get the name of the day of the week in current time zone.

 - `type` can be either "*full*", "*short*" or "*min*", and will default to "*full*" if it is not set.